Reiko Aylesworth

-Reiko M. Aylesworth (born December 9, 1972) is an American film, television and stage actress, best known for her role on the television series 24 as Michelle Dessler.
+Reiko M. Aylesworth (born December 9, 1972) is an American actress.
+She is known for playing Michelle Dessler in the action television series 24.

 Early life, career start

 Aylesworth was born December 9, 1972, in Evanston, Illinois, and is of Dutch, Welsh, and Japanese ancestry.
-Her given name Reiko (礼子) is Japanese; her surname Aylesworth is English.
+Her given name, Reiko (礼子), is Japanese; her surname, Aylesworth, is English.
 She lived in Springfield, Illinois, from 1987 to 1988, where she first became interested in acting.
 After understudying in several productions at the Springfield Theatre Centre, Aylesworth was cast in the role of Consuelo in West Side Story, while her family was preparing to move to Seattle, Washington.
-When her family left for Seattle, she remained in Springfield with family friends for the duration of the play's run.
+When her family left for Seattle, she remained in Springfield with family friends of theirs for the duration of the play's run.

 After joining her family in Seattle, Aylesworth attended the University of Washington and studied neuroscience.
-While there, Aylesworth participated in several local theatre productions including Invisible Friends at the Seattle Children's Theatre and the Intiman Theatre Company's production of Peter Pan where she played Wendy.
+While there, she participated in several local theater productions including Invisible Friends at the Seattle Children's Theatre and the Intiman Theatre Company's production of Peter Pan where she played Wendy.

 Aylesworth's performance in Peter Pan brought her to the attention of talent scouts at ABC, leading to the beginning of her television and film career as Rebecca Lewis on the soap opera One Life to Live.
 After her character was written out of One Life to Live, she appeared in the independent film Childhood's End and the final episode of the HBO series Lifestories: Families in Crisis.
 During this time Aylesworth also appeared in at least three Off Broadway productions.

 Following a guest appearance on Law & Order and a supporting role in the miniseries A Will of Their Own, Aylesworth had minor appearances in the movies Random Hearts and You've Got Mail followed by a guest star role in the CBS series Now and Again.
 Soon after NBC cast Aylesworth as Becca Coltrane in the pilot for the series Sherman's March, however, it was not picked up and aired as a standalone television movie.

 Aylesworth continued her work on television with guest appearances in The West Wing, Law & Order: Special Victims Unit, and Ed as well as being cast in a lead role in the supernatural hospital drama All Souls.
 When All Souls was cancelled after its sixth episode, Aylesworth joined the cast of the new series The American Embassy, which was quickly cancelled after its fourth episode.